StarCraft (video game): Computer expansions

 Before the release of StarCraft, Blizzard Entertainment released a free-to-download game demo entitled Loomings, comprising three missions and a tutorial.
 The prequel was made available for the full game in October 1999 as a custom map campaign, adding two extra missions and hosting it on Battle.net.
 In addition, the full release of StarCraft included a secondary campaign entitled Enslavers.
 Consisting of five missions played as both the Terrans and the Protoss, Enslavers is set in the second campaign in StarCraft and follows the story of a Terran smuggler who manages to take control of a Zerg cerebrate and is pursued by both the Protoss and Terran Dominion.
 Enslavers acts as an exemplar single-player campaign for the game's level editor, highlighting how to use the features of the program.

 StarCraft's first expansion, Insurrection, was released for Windows on July 31, 1998.
 The expansion was developed by Aztech New Media and authorized by Blizzard Entertainment.
 Its story focused on a separate Confederate colony alluded to in the manual to StarCraft, following a group of Terran colonists and a Protoss fleet in their fight against the Zerg and a rising local insurgency.
 Insurrection was not received well, being criticized by reviewers for lacking the quality of the original game.
 Insurrection was followed within a few months by a second expansion, Retribution.
 Developed by Stardock, published by WizardWorks and authorized by Blizzard Entertainment, Retribution follows all three races attempting to seize control of a powerful crystal on a Terran Dominion colony.
 The expansion was not received with critical support, instead being regarded as average but at least challenging.
 After the release of Retribution, Blizzard Entertainment announced a new official expansion pack that would continue on the story of StarCraft.
 StarCraft: Brood War was consequently created, developed jointly by Blizzard Entertainment and Saffire.
 Brood War continues the story of StarCraft from days after its conclusion, and was released for both Windows and Mac to critical praise on December 18, 1998, in the US and in March 1999 in Europe.

-Before Insurrection, an unauthorized expansion pack, called Stellar Forces, was published by Micro Star but was recalled weeks later when Blizzard won the court case against it.
+Before Insurrection, an unauthorized expansion pack, called Stellar Forces, was published by Micro Star but was recalled weeks later when Micro Star settled a lawsuit brought by Blizzard against it.
 It consisted of 22 single player maps and 32 multi-player maps which are considered to be rather plain.